javascript-tutorial/en.javascript.info/1-js/02-first-steps/07-operators/article.md

 ## Numeric conversion, unary +

-The plus `+` exist in two forms.
+The plus `+` exists in two forms.
 The binary form that we used above and the unary form.

 The unary plus or, in other words, the plus operator `+` applied to a single value, doesn't do anything with numbers, but if the operand is not a number, then it is converted into it.